 Based on this test, the OE intercooler reached a max outlet temperature of 183 degrees during its fourth pull; whereas the Honeywell intercooler took 9 dyno pulls to heat saturate and reached a maximum outlet temperature of 154 degrees.

 The graph above depicts horsepower and torque at full heat saturation.
 With the OE intercooler installed, the 2.3L engine produced 216HP at 5000 RPM.
-Honeywell’s C.A.R.B. approved intercooler upgrade produced 237HP at 4891 RPM.
+Garrett’s C.A.R.B. approved intercooler upgrade produced 237HP at 4891 RPM.